4d/docs/website/translated_docs/es/API/EntitySelectionClass.md

 The `.query()` function <!-- REF #EntitySelectionClass.query().Summary -->searches for entities that meet the search criteria specified in *queryString* or *formula* and (optionally) *value*(s) among all the entities in the entity selection<!-- END REF -->, and returns a new object of type `EntitySelection` containing all the entities that are found.
 Se aplica carga diferida.
 > This function does not modify the original entity selection.

-If no matching entities are found, an empty `EntitySelection` is returned.
+Si no se encuentran entidades coincidentes, se devuelve una `EntitySelection` vacía.

 For detailed information on how to build a query using *queryString*, *value*, and *querySettings* parameters, please refer to the DataClass [`.query()`](DataClassClass.md#query) function description.
 > By default if you omit the **order by** statement in the *queryString*, the returned entity selection is [not ordered](ORDA/dsMapping.md#ordered-or-unordered-entity-selection).
 Note however that, in Client/Server mode, it behaves like an ordered entity selection (entities are added at the end of the selection).